Richard Gere

 Richard Gere nowadays

-Recently, Richard Gere has been less likely to act in films and TV shows, but in 2020 he took part in the MotherFatherSon project from the BBC.
+Recently, Richard Gere has appeared less frequently in films and TV shows, but in 2020 he starred in the BBC's MotherFatherSon.
 In this series, he played the role of Maximillian Finch.
 Its plot tells the story of a powerful family going through difficult times.

 MotherFatherSon: Trailer